nuts-foundation/nuts-node/docs/pages/getting-started/3-configure-your-node.rst

 Node Discovery
 ==============

-To allow your Nuts node to be discovered by other nodes, so they can connect to it, you need to register a ``NutsComm`` endpoint on your vendor DID document.
+To allow your Nuts node to be discovered by other nodes (so they can connect to it) and be able to receive private transactions, you need to register a ``NutsComm`` endpoint on your vendor DID document.
 The ``NutsComm`` endpoint contains a URL to your node's public gRPC service, and must be in the form of ``grpc://<host>:<port>``.
 E.g., if it were to run on ``nuts.nl:5555``, the value of the ``NutsComm`` endpoint should be ``grpc://nuts.nl:5555``